smart-edge-open/specs/doc/openness_howto.md

     cce[1]: [pkg=grpc] Failed to store Node credentials: error inserting record: Error 1062: Duplicate entry 'ef54af02-351d-4b3d-a758-559e395f1bc5' for key 'id'
     ```
     if it exists, delete the duplicate entry edge node on the controller and re-run edge node enrolment.
-## Log files
+### Log files
-There are few types of logs for each network element that are obtained in a specific way.
-Either looking info file on physical server (files stored in /var/log/ folder) or by running `docker-compose` or `docker logs` command in terminal with required parameters.
+Below are list of log files on Edge Node and controller.
+They can highlight any issues on the system.
+Log files can be accessed either looking info file on physical server (files stored in /var/log/ folder) or by running `docker-compose` or `docker logs` command in terminal with required parameters.
 - Controller and Controller UI
   - `/var/log/messages` - general Operating system log file, but also contains logs from Controller UI component.
   - `docker compose logs -f` - ran from `<controller>` source root directory.
 Use this file to check for errors related to UI (like HTTP errors `400`, `500` or `404`).
 Add `-t` parameter to follow the log output